snur206/reading-notes/401/class1notes.md

 ### Explain to a non-technical friend the difference in how compilation works in Java and JavaScript.

-JavaScript is a light programming lanugage that is used to make web pages interactive and is known as the browsers language.
-Java is one of the most popular programming lanugage
+Both are programming languages but JavaScript is written in text and needs to be interpreted.
+Java must be compiled.

 ## Things I want to know more about